Yainer Diaz Player Props: Astros vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.68 team ERA that ranks 26th across all league pitching staffs.
+- The Mets have a 4.63 team ERA that ranks 24th across all MLB pitching staffs.

-- Scherzer gets the start for the Mets, his 12th of the season.
-He is 5-2 with a 4.45 ERA and 60 strikeouts in 56 2/3 innings pitched.
+- Verlander gets the start for the Mets, his ninth of the season.
+He is 2-3 with a 4.40 ERA and 39 strikeouts through 45 2/3 innings pitched.

-- In his last time out on Tuesday, the righty tossed 3 1/3 innings against the New York Yankees, giving up six earned runs while surrendering seven hits.
+- The righty's last time out was on Wednesday against the New York Yankees, when he threw six innings, surrendering one earned run while giving up three hits.

-- The 38-year-old has a 4.45 ERA and 9.5 strikeouts per nine innings in 11 games this season, while giving up a batting average of .257 to opposing hitters.
+- The 40-year-old has an ERA of 4.40, with 7.8 strikeouts per nine innings, in eight games this season.
+Opponents have a .244 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.